Cidaas/terraform-provider-cidaas/README.md

-- Setup Environment variables: Username and Password must be set as environment variable in order to allow Cidaas terraform provider to complete Password flow and generate an access_token
+- Setup Environment variables: Username and Password must be set as environment variable in order to allow the Cidaas terraform provider to complete Password flow and generate an access_token

   ```bash
   export CIDAAS_USERNAME="ENTER CIDAAS USERNAME"